Andrtsit/QrCodeGenerator/README.md

 1. Enter text or a URL in the input field
 2. The QR code will generate automatically
-3. Adjust any available options as needed
-4. Download the QR code using the download button

 ## Project Structure